-Clubs may run the Junior and Auto classes together.
+Clubs may run the Junior 65cc and Auto classes together.
+Electric machines with a maximum output of 10kw are only allowed in the 65cc junior class.

-3.3 85CC SMALL WHEEL AND 85CC BIG WHEEL CLASSES
+85CC SMALL WHEEL AND 85CC BIG WHEEL CLASSES

 Clubs may run 85cc Small Wheel and 85cc Big Wheel together.